jgilbert20/ghost-tools/README.md

 ## Plumbing operations

 There are a few great little tools that show the content engine at work.
-These are also all working:
+These are also all working as well as many others in the debug section:

     gfs debug hashinfo <hash>

-    gfs debug write-afn "text to write" file.txt
+    gfs debug write-aln "text to write" file.txt

     gfs debug mkdir directory